yera888/IY-Team7/doc/E-COM SRS.md

 #### 3.2.1 Performance

-- NFR0: The E-COM system will attempt to use less than 150mbs of user RAM.
+* NFR0: The E-COM system shall use less than 150 MB of user RAM.
-- NFR1: E-COM customers will be able to transition to a retailer in less than 10 minutes.
+* NFR1: E-COM customers shall transition to a retailer in less than 10 minutes.
-- NFR2: When actively viewing a listings the status of the listing will update every second.
+* NFR2: When actively viewing a listings the status of the listing will update every second.
+* NFR3.
+Order confirmation and shipped emails shall be queued within 10 seconds of the trigger and delivered within 1 minute.

 #### 3.2.2 Security
+* NFR4: Users payment information will not be stored in our database.
+This will be managed by the payment processors(Stripe, Paypal, etc...)
-- NFR3: Users emails, real name, and payment data will only be visible to users.
+* NFR5  Users email, real name, and order/payment details shall only be visible to that user, nothing sensitive is public by default.
 #### 3.2.3 Reliability
-Specify the factors required to establish the required reliability of the software system at time of delivery.
+* NFR6: For our system to be reliable at time of delivery(by December), we will need to have a functional database, functional HTML pages, a functional spring server, a functional external API, and functional hardware capable of running our web application in the classroom.

 #### 3.2.4 Availability
 * NFR7.
 The app should have a health-check and auto-restart itself if it crashes.